 - Accurate model of a single beacon system has been established.
 But still have to anchor results to real #s (Bouchez's plot for a detuned image) - The model for multiple beacons almost works, sans some scaling issues - Detailed simulation will tell the effect on each sub-aperture for each WFS for each GS configuration.
-Model is set up to do this once the scaling effect is sorted out. - Worked out a generic geometry of LGS beacons for Keck and how they intersect the chief ray from each LGS to sub-aperture. - Have looked at work done by Gavel, Ellerbroek and Hayano and documented the results. - Have looked at alternate projection location and baffling issue.
+Model is set up to do this once the scaling effect is sorted out. - Worked out a generic geometry of LGS beacons for Keck and how they intersect the chief ray from each LGS to sub-aperture. - Have looked at work done by Gavel, Ellerbroek and Hayano and documented the results. - Have looked very briefly into alternate projection location and baffling schemes (need more input here, may be!)